 BPCS-Steganography (Bit-Plane Complexity Segmentation Steganography) is a new steganographic technique invented by Eiji Kawaguchi and Richard O. Eason in 1997.
 It can embed confidential information in vessel data which is typically a true color image (24-bit BMP format) and sometimes in an 8-bit indexed color image.
 Embedding (actually, replacing) is made on the bit-planes of the image.
-The most important feature of this steganography is that its embedding capacity is very large.
+The most important feature of this steganography is that the embedding capacity is very large.
 The principle of BPCS-Steganography is explained in the other page.

 The objective of this Web page is to show our novel technique to the people who are concerned about the Internet information security.
 We believe that this page will help increase the number of steganography-interested people in the world.

 If you are interested in BPCS-Steganography program, you can use our experimental program Qtech Hide & View which was developed by KIT Steganography Research Group (KIT-STEGROUP).
 More information is provided in the other page (Qtech Hide & View page).
 You can view a short video to know what the program is like.

 If you haven't yet experienced any steganography program, you are invited to try use our program.
 You will be amazed by Qtech Hide & View because it is so powerful and handy to hide your digital information despite it is secret or not.
-You can download this program from the Downloading Page.
+You can download this program from the Download Page.
 We prepared stego images (image files that are already embedded with some data) for your extracting experiment.
-If you have a special message to us (KIT STEGROUP) about this program, you can send us a formatted message.
+If you have a special message to us (KIT-STEGROUP) about this program, you can send us a formatted message.

 We assert ...